sajjadGG/book-python/advanced/about/entry.rst

         ]

 :The whys and wherefores:
-    * czytanie i parsowanie pliku
+    * Reading and parsing files
-    * nieregularne pliki konfiguracyjne (struktura może się zmieniać)
+    * Irregular configuration files
-    * filtrowanie elementów
+    * Filtering results
-    * korzystanie z pętli i instrukcji warunkowych
+    * Using loops and conditional statements
-    * parsowanie stringów
+    * String parsing
-    * praca ze ścieżkami w systemie operacyjnym
+    * Working with paths in operating system

 :Hints:
     * ``str.isspace()``